Master of Ministry

 - seeking a theological and spiritual foundation for further study in the Doctor of Ministry program

-The MMin degree can be completed primarily online in two years, with as little as one week on campus over the course of the degree.*
+The MMin degree can be completed primarily online in two years.*

-With 9 core courses (27 semester hours) and 2 elective courses (6 semester hours), gain a strong foundation and add electives that equip you to follow God’s call.
+With nine core courses (27 semester hours) and two elective courses (6 semester hours), gain a strong foundation and add electives that equip you to follow God’s call.